 See “Backpacking Yosemite: What You Need to Know,” “The 7 Best Backpacking Trips in Yosemite” and all of this blog’s stories about backpacking in Yosemite and my expert e-guides to three stellar, multi-day hikes in Yosemite, including “The Best First Backpacking Trip in Yosemite.”

 Plan your next great backpacking adventure in Yosemite and other flagship parks using my expert e-guides.

 Sequoia-Kings Canyon Wilderness Permits

-In Sequoia-Kings Canyon in the southern Sierra, you can apply for a permit reservation at recreation.gov/permits/445857 up to six months in advance for a trip taking place during the trailhead quota period, which runs from the Friday before Memorial Day through the second Saturday after Labor Day: May 27 to Sept.
-17, 2022.
+In Sequoia-Kings Canyon in the southern Sierra, you can apply for a permit reservation at recreation.gov/permits/445857 up to six months in advance for a trip taking place during the trailhead quota period, from May 26 to Sept.
+23, 2023 (it’s generally the Friday before Memorial Day through the Saturday between Sept.
+23-29).
 Permits are issued based on daily trailhead quotas and can be submitted up to one week in advance—although availability for popular trailheads fills up quickly.